 Pastel Pricing

 Pastel has a free tier, but it's only suitable for hobby use.
-The paid plans range from $29 to $350 per month.
-Because of the 72-hour commenting window, you'll likely need their Studio plan at $99 a month.
+Their paid plans range from $35 to $450 per month.
+While the Solo plan includes 3 premium canvases without the 72-hour commenting window, you'll likely need their Studio plan at $119 a month if you need more than that.

 Considering Pastel?
 Check out our Pastel Alternatives page before making your decision.